 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-: Click here if you choose this question.
+Michael J. Galko: The tools and method described here can be used to measure baseline mechanical nociception as well as nociceptive sensitization following injury or disease.
+Click here if you choose this question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera